philips-software/docker-blackduck/README.md

 ```
 ### Air Gap

 By setting setting the environment variable `DETECT_AIR_GAP` to `true` you can enable [Air Gap](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/88506397/Running+Synopsys+Detect+in+Air+Gap+Offline+and+Dry+Run+Modes).
 This eliminate the need for internet access that Detect requires to download those dependencies.
 Currently only the `gradle` inspector is supported.
-This mode is particularly useful when you are behind a corporate firewall which blocks connections to Synopsys Artifactory.
+This mode is particularly useful when you are behind a corporate firewall which blocks connections to JFrog Artifactory.

 Example: